byuitechops/canvas-course-getter/README.md

 2. Description of the Defaults and Settings Objects
  - Defaults: The objective of the defaults object is to provide the user with the ability to select what value to answer the corresponding question with.
 For multiple-choice questions, the answers must be a string match to existing options.
 If an answer is not specified in the defaults object, a standard option/value will be selected.
- - Settings: The objective of the settings object is to allow the user to select how the CLI behaves (I.E. what questions it asks, what type of input it expects, what kind of output it produces, ETC.)
+ - Settings: The objective of the settings object is to allow the user to select how the CLI behaves (I.E. what questions it asks, what type of input it expects, what kind of output it produces, etc.)